akka/akka/akka-docs/rst/scala/persistence-schema-evolution.rst

 origin of the event (``persistenceId``, ``sequenceNr`` and more).

 More advanced techniques (e.g. :ref:`remove-event-class-scala`) will dive into using the manifests for increasing the flexibility of the persisted vs. exposed types even more.
-Hhowever for now we will focus on the simpler evolution techniques, concerning simply configuring the payload serializers.
+However for now we will focus on the simpler evolution techniques, concerning simply configuring the payload serializers.

 By default the ``payload`` will be serialized using Java Serialization.
 This is fine for testing and initial phases